microsoft/playwright/docs/src/test-api/class-testoptions.md

 - type: <[string]>

 Name of the [Storage] entry that should be used to initialize [`property: TestOptions.storageState`].
 The value must be written to the storage before creatiion of a browser context that uses it (usually in [`property: TestProject.setup`]).
+If both this property and [`property: TestOptions.storageState`] are specified, this property will always take precedence.

 ## property: TestOptions.testIdAttribute
 * since: v1.27